modrunner/website/content/blog/2022-12-29-modrunner-recap-2022.md

 ---
-layout: post
 title: Modrunner End-of-Year Recap
-description: A look at the history of Modrunner and its accomplishments for 2022
+description: A look at the history of Modrunner and its accomplishments for 2022.
 authors: beansquared
 date: 2022-12-29
 ---